-Well, I’ll be: a Master System cover that isn’t the worst cover ever.
+Well, I’ll be: Master System box art that isn’t the worst ever.

 Half Lode Runner and half Antarctic caper, the SG-1000 classic Doki Doki Penguin Land showed that Sega had the ability to create quality puzzle games that wouldn’t have worked within the arcade.
 The game was a coup for the ailing console in 1985, and while I doubt it was a financial success, Sega saw enough potential in the game to turn it into a series that spanned from the SG-1000 to the Saturn.
 Penguin Land is considered the sequel, though I use the term loosely.
 The game is more of a honed reboot for people who never played the original (which, if we’re honest, was probably 99% of Master System owners).
 It recycles some of the original game’s puzzles and brings them into sharper 8-bit definition, increases the number of puzzles from 30 to 50, and provides a level editor for aspiring developers.
 This makes Penguin Land the quintessential version of the two games and the perfect introduction to one of Sega’s strangest series.